aspose-words/Aspose.Words-Documentation/en/net/developer-guide/mail-merge-and-reporting/mail-merge-with-xml-data-source/_index.md

 articleTitle: Mail Merge with XML Data Source
 linktitle: Mail Merge with XML Data Source
 type: docs
-description: "Use a variety of data sources when performing a mail merge operation, including an XML file using C#.
+description: "Use a variety of data sources when performing a Mail Merge operation, including an XML file using C#.
 The main advantage of using XML is the ability to define a hierarchy directly in the document."
 keywords: "mail merge xml data source c#"
 weight: 30
 url: /net/mail-merge-with-xml-data-source/
 timestamp: 2024-07-11-08-07-06
 ---

-You can use a variety of data sources when performing a mail merge operation, including an XML file.
+You can use a variety of data sources when performing a Mail Merge operation, including an XML file.
 The main advantage of using XML is the ability to define a hierarchy right in the document and then simply pass it to Aspose.Words.

-This article will describe how to read data from an XML file rather than directly from a database and include XML as the data source to perform a mail merge operation.
+This article will describe how to read data from an XML file rather than directly from a database and include XML as the data source to perform a Mail Merge operation.

 ## Advantages of XML As a Data Source